It doesn’t get any simpler than the American-classic, ‘steak n’ eggs’ to provide a hearty, protein-packed meal.

-This recipe has a very high protein to energy ratio, which will keep you feeling full and suppress your appetite.
+This recipe has a very high protein to energy ratio, meaning it will keep you feeling full for longer and suppress your appetite.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.